 Weak, Negative Correlation: The value of Y decreases somewhat as the value of X increases.

 Complex Correlation: The value of Y appears to be related to the value of X, but the relationship is not smooth.

 No Correlation: For any value of X, Y can have both large and small values.
 It does not appear to be any particular relationship between X and Y.

-What is the use of scatter diagram in quality control?
+What is the use of a scatter diagram in quality control?

 1. Testing theories and identifying root causes :

-Scatter diagrams are primarily used to examine theories about the cause-effect relationships as a team searches for the root cause of the problem under investigation.
-Construction of a scatter diagram is a natural next step after a team develops a cause and effect diagram.
+Scatter diagrams are primarily used to examine theories about cause-effect relationships as a team searches for the root cause of the problem under investigation.
+Construction of a scatter diagram is a natural next step after a team develops a cause-and-effect diagram.